efredericks/gvsu-cis437/_modules/tentative-schedule.md

 : * OpenStack / Chameleon

 3
-: Cloud Applications
+: Cloud Shell and Cloud Applications
   : Read Chapter 4 in Overview of Cloud Computing

 4
-: \* as a service
-  : Read Chapter 5 in Overview of Cloud Computing
+: \* as a service, Microservices, and Serverless Computing : Read Chapter 5 in Overview of Cloud Computing
 : * Infrastructure
 : * Platform